Optimize Apache Web ServerInder

-Apache 2.x is a web server, designed to provide a balance of flexibility, portability, and performance, However there are compile-time and run-time configuration choices that can significantly affect performance.
-The server administrator can configure to tune the performance of an Apache 2.x installation.
+Apache is a web server, designed to provide a balance of flexibility, portability and performance, However there are compile-time and run-time configuration choices that can significantly affect performance.
+The server administrator can configure to tune and optimize Apache web server performance.
 Some of these configuration options enable the httpd to better take advantage of the capabilities of the hardware and OS, while others allow the administrator to trade functionality for speed.

 The single biggest hardware issue affecting web server performance is RAM.
 A web server should never ever have to swap, as swapping increases the latency of each request beyond a point that users consider “fast enough”.
 This causes users to hit stop and reload, further increasing the load.
 You can, and should, control the MaxClients setting so that your server does not spawn so many children it starts swapping.